 - Character: Applicants must submit at least one letter of recommendation from a school teacher/administrator, ecclesiastical leader or community representative who can attest that the applicant represents the ideals of the society (integrity, intellectual curiosity, academic commitment and a concern for others).

 - Letter of Intent: Applicants must submit, in their own handwriting, a letter of intent explaining why they desire to join the Junior Mensa Honor Society.

-Applications will be reviewed by the Mensa Honor Society Selection Committee, and applicants will be notified of their admission to the society within eight weeks.
-Applications will be accepted year-round.
+Applications are reviewed by the Mensa Honor Society Selection Committee, and applicants will be notified of their admission to the society within eight weeks.
+Applications are accepted year-round.

 Membership in the society will remain in effect as long as society members remain current as members of Mensa and submit their renewal request forms between Aug.
 25 and Sept.
 15, providing evidence of the annual service, scholarship and participation requirements.
 Renewals are the responsibility of the member.

 During the application process, the selection committee may request further information or clarification from applicants.
 Failure to provide additional information will be grounds for rejection of the application.
 If an application is rejected for any reason, the candidate may re-apply after a six-month waiting period.